Riley-Py/UWaterloo-Work/SCI 238/Chapter 2 - Discovering the Universe Yourself/Paths of Eclipses and Planets.md

 ## Lunar Eclipses
 ### What Causes Eclipses?
 - The Earth and Moon casts shadows
-	- When one passes the other's shadow, we
+	- When one passes the other's shadow, we have an *eclipse*
+- *Umbra* - this shadow gets smaller as it goes away from the sun.
+It's the dark center of the eclipse of the shadow
+-